psntloice/psntloice/README.md

-### Hi there 👋, I'm Loice.
+### Hi there 👋

-- 🔭 I’m currently working on business analysis.
+  ## I'm Loice.
+I am a ~Data Scientist~ and a Python developer with passion in the tech world.

-- 🌱 I’m currently learning shell scripting, data warehousing and data engineering.
+- 🌱 I’m learning on a daily basis, currently on shell and expounding on data management.
-- 👯 I’m looking to collaborate on data science projects.
+- 🔭 I’m currently working on various analysis projects.
-- 🤔 I’m looking for help with data engineering.
+- I’m looking for a job that would help me grow more in either Data world or Python development field or both.
-- 💬 Ask me about python.
+- 💬 Ask me about python 😃 I'd be happy to help.
 - 📫 How to reach me: nyandiakamau24@gmail.com
-- 😄 Pronouns: She😆
 - ⚡ Fun fact: Umm..none :)

 ### Things I'm good at 🤓